neginAhmadiTech/neginAhmadiTech/README.md

 ## 🌝 About Me
-I'm a passionate Front-End Developer with a strong focus on writing clean, maintainable code and continuously improving my skills.
+I'm a passionate Web Developer with a strong focus on writing clean, maintainable code and continuously improving my skills.
 I enjoy working with modern technologies like React, Next.js, and TypeScript, and I’m always eager to learn and adapt to new challenges.

 With a solid foundation in JavaScript and UI development, I thrive in collaborative environments where quality, performance, and user experience matter.